c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 [img] (consciousness, art, technology, regeneration, games)

-my research intends to provide multiple, rich perspectives on the inquiries:
+my research intends to address the inquiries:

 - how can we create art, technology and games in service of consciousness development and ecosystems regeneration?
 - how can life be more like a game?